-Insights are from interviewees' perspectives as individuals-they do not speak on behalf of their employers-and findings are not intended to replace efforts by senior leaders to understand their own students.
-While insights shared here have relevance for understanding students broadly, this research focuses on a restricted number of student identity groups (due to limitations in project time and scope of data collected).
+Insights are from interviewees' perspectives as individuals-they do not speak on behalf of their employers-and findings should not replace efforts by senior leaders to understand their own students.
+Rather, this guide should act as a primer for further institutional discussions about fostering inclusive systems and what it means to center students and their experiences in decision making.
+Although insights here are relevant for understanding students broadly. this research focuses on a restricted number of student identity groups (due to limitations in project time and scope of data collected).